dy/piezo/docs/r&d.md

     + shebang starts as `#!`
     + music sheets start with # and b
     + similar to Rust
+    - conflicts with cardinality (number) operator: #str literally means number of items in string.
   * shebang `#!'math'`
   * ... 'math', 'latr', 'musi';
   * << 'math', 'latr', 'musi';